 Once you have decided who you are going to apply to, research them in depth to learn about the application process and review panels.
 This will help you tailor your application.
 Consider:

 - Review panels

 The people on review panels will make the final decision on whether to fund you, so anything you can do to make their work easier is beneficial.
 Make sure your application is easy to read.
-In addition, if there are few respiratory researchers on the panel, the application will need to be accessible to non-specialists.
+If there are few respiratory researchers on the panel, the application will need to be accessible to non-specialists.
+In addition, Asthma UK always includes patient representative as part of our review panel and this is an increasingly common feature across funders so you may be asked to write a lay summary of your research proposal.
 Find out who is on your panel online, or by contacting the research funding office.
 Application panels change often so check back regularly.

 - Administrators and managers

 The person who knows the most about an application process is the funder themselves.
 We highly recommend you contact the person or team running the grant so that you can gain an in-depth understanding of their process.

 - The Wellcome Trust recommends that those interested in applying organise a time to come in, or give them a call.